 Nearly thirty years ago I wrote a novel called Johnny Angel.
 It was about a car salesman and the dealership where he worked.
 As you might imagine, it was a comedy, but it was more than that.
-Being consumed with sacrifice and what theologians in graduate school later on called “the Jesus event,” I made it about redemption.
-Johnny Angel, the protagonist, could redeem himself only through other people; i.e., a companion.
-He wasn’t sacrificed, not physically, but he was transformed in a dying-death-resurrection plot worthy of a Clint Eastwood movie.
+Being consumed with what theologians in graduate school later on called “the Jesus event,” I made it about redemption.
+Johnny Angel, the protagonist, could redeem himself only through other people.
+He wasn’t sacrificed, not physically, but he was transformed via a dying-death-resurrection plot worthy of a Clint Eastwood movie.

 Johnny Angel was not published, although an agent at the Sherry Robb Agency in Los Angeles wanted to represent it.
 I’m not sure why I didn’t pursue it, but I can tell you that it is being resurrected today.
 It will be the basis of a new musical with the same name about life and love on the car lot.
 Yes, love.
 It can get pretty steamy in the backseat, you know.

 Rereading something you wrote in your twenties is a strange experience.
 Johnny Angel is filled with wit, energy, and sarcasm.
 I was nothing if not sarcastic (some things never change).
 The writing comes at you high and tight like a 100 mile-per-hour Noah Syndergaard fastball.
 That’s not to say I didn’t ramble.
 The novel is a shaggy-dog story that lasts for four-hundred pages.
 I am also nothing if not wordy.